mgaitan/mgaitan.github.io/en/posts/an-automatic-cheatsheet-for-your-typer-cli/index.md

 .. type: text
 -->

-If you work with [Typer](https://typer.tiangolo.com/), the excellent CLI builder from the same author who created [FastAPI](https://fastapi.tiangolo.com/).
+[Typer](https://typer.tiangolo.com/) is an excellent CLI framework from the same author who created [FastAPI](https://fastapi.tiangolo.com/).
 It allows you to create robust and intuitive command-line interfaces based on annotations on function arguments.

 Without doing anything, it offers autocompletion and command-line help, which also looks very nice as it is based on [rich](https://rich.readthedocs.io/).